SushantSharmaWork/NetBeansWork/README.md

 public static void main(String[] args)
 Q1.
 WHY MAin method delcared as public
-And:- to call main) from every where by JVM so main is delcared as public Q2.
+And:- to call main) from every where by JVM so main is delcared as public Q2. -static
--static
-Ans:- to call main() method without creating any object by IVm so .. q3.
+Ans:- to call main() method without creating any object by IVm so ..
--void
+Q3. -void
-it doesn't return any types so-
+It doesn't return any types so-
 =>String[] args:- it will take command line argument =>String:- it wil take any type of data
 =>args is a String type variable public static void main(String[] args)
 - (String [largs)